OishiLab/OpenMAP-T1/README.md

 * **-o OUTPUT_FOLDER**: Defines the folder where the results will be saved.
 This folder will be created automatically if it does not exist.
 * **-m MODEL_FOLDER**: Indicates the folder containing the pretrained models for processing.

-## Optional Processing Steps
+## Optional Faster Processing Steps
-OpenMAP-T1 now allows you to perform only specific processing steps using the following mutually exclusive flags:
+OpenMAP-T1 now allows you to perform only specific processing steps using the following mutually exclusive flags.
+By specifying these options, OpenMAP-T1 skips unnecessary processing steps, which can significantly reduce overall processing time.

 * **Only Face Cropping**: If you only want to perform face cropping and skip the rest of the processing steps, use:
 ```
 # Default